parsonsmatt/command-pattern/5-refactoring-example.md

 Note:

 We can easily write tests for more complex business logic too.
 Here we're verifying that our subscribe method cancels old plans on the same product.
+The test creates three stubs, makes the plan and subscription have the same product, and finally makes some assertions about what the stubs contain.

 # Discard Stubs,